 Julia Marin Hellwege.
 “When Your State Legislature “Looks” Like You: The Heterogeneous Effects of Collective Descriptive Representation on State Legislative Approval” Preparing for submission.

 Julia Marin Hellwege.
 “Going the Extra Mile: Surrogate Activities of State Legislators”.
 Preparing for submission.

 Mallinson, Daniel, Julia Marin Hellwege, and Eric Loepp, eds.
 Pedagogy Through the Research Process.
-Accepted with Palgrave McMillan
+Under Contract with Palgrave McMillan

 Emily M. Farris, Andrea Malji, and Julia Marin Hellwege.
 “Suggestions for Male Colleagues in Supporting Junior Women on Campus.”
 PS: Politics & Political Science.
 Accepted.